icy/icy_picture_modify/doc/zaml.md

   There are some important notes

-  * As 'default' is used as special keywords, you should not have any user / group that has the name 'default' in Piwigo system
+  * As 'default' is used as special keywords, you should not have any user / group that has the name 'default' in Piwigo system.
   * A group shouldn't use name of any user.
 This means that if you have any user 'my_user', you should not use 'my_user' as a group name.
   * A group should not contain any space in its name.
+Any restrictions for users are applied to group's name.
   * If a user belongs to one or more groups, they highest permissions from those groups are used.
 The order of permissions for a user is

-      * default settings by the plugin (you can't change these values)
+      * default settings by the plugin _(you can't change these values)_
-      * default settings in your configuration (if any)
+      * default settings in your configuration _(if any)_
-      * highest settings from groups (if any)
+      * highest settings from groups _(if any)_
-      * private settings the user (if any)
+      * private settings the user _(if any)_

     See the EXAMPLES for details.